opencontainers/runtime-tools/man/ocitools-generate.1.md

 # EXAMPLES

+## Generate a default configuration

+With choices that the ocitools developers think are sane.

+    $ ocitools generate
+    {
+            "ociVersion": "0.5.0",
+            …
+    }

 ## Generating container in read-only mode

 During container image development, containers often need to write to the image